Listen to a WCSU Media Podcast. Episode: All About Financial Aid at WCSU (recorded December 2018)

 New & Transfer Students

-The 2020-2021 Free Application for Federal Student Aid (FAFSA) becomes available on October 1.
+The 2021-2022 Free Application for Federal Student Aid (FAFSA) became available on October 1.
 To be considered for financial aid, you must be accepted to the university and have a processed and valid FAFSA on file by March 1.
 It is recommended that you submit your FAFSA as early as possible in order to meet the deadline and use a non-high school affiliated email address on your application.
 Be advised that is takes 3-5 business days for your FAFSA to be processed and received by WCSU.

 If your application is selected for Verification or additional information is requested, be sure to submit documents by April 1.